qureshiaquib/qureshiaquib.github.io/_posts/2024-1-10-azureshorts2.md

 date: 2024-1-10 12:00:00 +500
 categories: [Azure Shorts]
 tags: [Azure HSM]
+description: "In this blog post Azure Doctor explains how many types of HSM are there on Azure, This will help you decide which service to use for keys and secrets"
 ---

 This post is for customers who are trying to explore key management solutions on Azure.
 As there are different options Azure KeyVault Standard/Premium, Azure Managed HSM / Managed HSM pools, Dedicated HSM.